QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Tracked values** | `IN`, `OUT`, `fluid_temperature`, `ambient_temperature`, `global_radiation_power`.
 Detailed only: `fluid_reynolds_number`, `alpha_fluid_pipe`|
 | **Auxiliary Plots** | Simulation mesh of the model, Interactive temperature distribution over time  |

-A model of a geothermal collector that can also be used to simulate a cold district heating network (5th generation).
+The mathematical description of the geothermal collector is provided [here](resie_energy_system_components.md/#geothermal-heat-collector).

 Two models are available, one `detailed` and a `simplified` version that uses a constant user-defined thermal pipe resistance (fluid to soil).
 This avoids the need of defining 7 additional parameters.
 To simulate a single pipe, make sure that you use an appropriate width of the simulation area (‘pipe_spacing’), as no explicit model for single pipes is currently available and the boundary of the simulation volume facing the side is assumed to be adiabatic (Neumann boundary condition) and not constant (Dirichlet boundary condition).
 Check the temperature distribution over time by activating the additional plots in the io_settings.

 The parameters characterising the soil and its moisture content, such as heat capacity, density, thermal conductivity and enthalpy of fusion, as well as the parameters describing the boundary conditions on the ground surface, have a significant influence on the simulation results.
 Make sure that you select suitable values, e.g. from VDI 4640.
 The default values are not necessarily correct or consistent.

+In theory, the model of the geothermal collector could also be used to simulate a cold district heating network (5th generation).
+Currently, this is not supported.

 **General parameter**